-If a List Member chooses to be removed from our contact list, if applicable, we will also forward this request to the specific approved independent contractors or affiliate companies to whom we provided the List Member’s informational request, so that the List Member may be included on the third-party's Do-Not-Contact registry as well.
+If a List Member chooses to be removed from our contact list, if applicable, we will also forward this request to the specific approved independent contractors or affiliate companies to whom we provided the List Member’s informational request so the List Member may be included on the third party's Do-Not-Contact registry as well.
 Please bear in mind that if your information was purchased commercially from a third-party vendor or affiliate, the Company may not be the only purchaser of your information.
-Additionally, any approved independent contractor or affiliate company may have purchased your contact information from an additional third-party and thus you may continue to receive contacts from those third-party companies.
+Additionally, any approved independent contractor or affiliate company may have purchased your contact information from an additional third party; thus, you may continue to receive contacts from those third-party companies.
 The Company is not responsible for stopping all unwanted contact from sources beyond our immediate control.

 Section 326 of the USA PATRIOT ACT requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account or changes an existing account.
 This federal requirement applies to all new customers and current customers.
 This information is used to assist the United States government in the fight against the funding of terrorism and money-laundering activities.
-While the Company is not a financial institution, approved independent contractors we work with are financial institutions.
-What this means to you: when you submit information to the Company, we will ask for your name, physical address, mailing address, date of birth, and other information that will allow us to identify you.
-This information will be passed on to the approved independent contractors or third parties that you are connected with through the Site.
+While iBusiness Funding, LLC is not a financial institution, approved independent contractors we work with are financial institutions.
+Therefore, when you submit information to the Company, we will ask for your name, physical address, mailing address, date of birth, and other information that will allow us to identify you.
+This information will be passed on to the approved independent contractors or third parties that you are connected with through the Site(s).

 If you are a California resident, the California Consumer Privacy Act of 2018 (“CCPA”) permits you to obtain certain disclosures about information you have shared with us in connection with your use of the Services.
 CCPA also provides you with certain rights with respect to this information.

-The following is the personal information we collect: In the preceding twelve (12) months, we have collected the following personal information from the following categories of sources: (i) information provided by you, (ii) information we collected when you use our Services, or (iii) information received from third parties.
+The following is the Personal Information Collected: In the preceding twelve (12) months, we have collected the following personal information from the following categories of sources: (i) information provided by you, (ii) information we collected when you use our Services, or (iii) information received from third parties.

 – Personal information under California’s records destruction law (Cal.
 Civ.
-Code § 1798.8o(e): including: signature, first and last name, social security number, address, telephone number, job title, bank account number, or any other financial information
+Code § 1798.80(e)), including signature, first and last name, Social Security number, address, telephone number, job title, bank account number, or any other financial information;

 – Inferences drawn from the above information which may include or reflect the consumer’s preferences, characteristics, trends, behaviors or abilities.

-Sharing Personal Information: As noted above, we may disclose or share your personal information to a third party for a business purpose, including, but not limited to our parent, affiliates and subsidiaries and sharing with service providers to assist us in providing the Services, and to our business partners, including our bank partners.
+Sharing Personal Information: As noted above, we may disclose or share your personal information to a third party for a business purpose, including, but not limited to, our parent, affiliates, subsidiaries, and service providers to assist us in providing the Services and to our business partners, including our bank partners.
 When we disclose your personal information to a third party for a business purpose, such disclosure is subject to a contract that describes the business purpose and requires such party to keep the information confidential and not use it for any purpose other than performing the contract.
 We further require the party to certify that it understands and agrees to comply with such restrictions.

-Your Rights Regarding Personal Information: California residents may exercise the following rights regarding their personal information, subject to certain exceptions and limitations.
-While the CCPA becomes effective on January 1, 2020, some individuals may not be able to invoke these rights until January 1, 2021.
+Your Rights Regarding Personal Information: California residents may exercise the following rights regarding their personal information, subject to certain exceptions and limitations:

 d.
 Right to Non-Discrimination.
 You have the right not to receive discriminatory treatment for the exercise of the privacy rights conferred by the CCPA.

-To exercise any of the above rights, you may submit a request for access, to request additional information, to be deleted or forgotten, or to opt-out by calling 855-462-4249 (Attn: Legal Department) or submitting your request to firstname.lastname@example.org.
+To exercise any of the above rights, you may submit a request for access or additional information, a request to be deleted or forgotten, or a request to opt out by calling 855-462-4249 (Attn: Legal Department) or submitting your request to firstname.lastname@example.org.

 We will retain your information for as long as needed to provide you services.
-In additional we are required to keep, retain your information as necessary to comply with our legal obligations, resolve disputes, and enforce agreements.
+In addition, we are required to keep and retain your information as necessary to comply with our legal obligations, resolve disputes, and enforce agreements.

 We display personal testimonials of satisfied customers on our site in addition to other endorsements.
 With your consent we may post your testimonial along with your name.
 If you wish to update or delete your testimonial, you can contact us at email@example.com.